isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 <u>Consequence</u>

-It is the responsibility of students who bring mobile phones to school to abide by the rules outlined by the school.
+<p style="text-align: justify;">It is the responsibility of students who bring mobile phones to school to abide by the rules outlined by the school.
 The decision to provide a mobile phone to their child should be made by parents/guardians.
-It is the duty of the parents to understand the potential use and/or misuse of mobile phones.
+It is the duty of the parents to understand the potential use and/or misuse of mobile phones.</p>

 Mobile phones will be confiscated for 3 working days if students do not adhere to the rules.